 Early Aikijujitsu and the Hapkido Connection

-As mentioned already, the region experienced a vast exchange of art and culture.
-This exchange eventually included Japan.
-As a result, China's civilization had a great influence on Korean and Japanese cultural developments.
-Zen (Chan/Son), the martial arts and Buddhism lessons were exchanged among travelling monks and absorbed into native martial arts as they developed.
-One such art is Yawara (an ancient form of Jujitsu) which is thought to have emerged before 500 AD and may have influenced the eventual development of Aiki-Jujitsu and Jujitsu.
-Such an influential development involved an unidentified Korean prince3.
+As mentioned already, the region experienced a vast exchange of art and culture and China's civilization had a great influence on Korean and Japanese cultural developments.
+Zen (Chan/Son), the martial arts, and Buddhism lessons were exchanged among travelling monks and absorbed into native martial arts as they developed.
+The Korean art called Yawara (an ancient form of Jujitsu) is one such art thought to have emerged before 500 AD and may have influenced the eventual development of Japanese Aiki-Jujitsu and Jujitsu that involved a Korean prince1.

-Sadsumi's name is inscribed on the Daito-Ryu family scroll, third from the top of the hierarchical lineage of the Daito family martial art masters.
-As the Japanese kept meticulous records of their family and clan history, in particular the history of their martial arts it can only be deduced that Sadsumi had a major influence in the development of early aikijujitsu.
+According to historians, Sadsumi's name is inscribed on the Daito-Ryu family scroll, third from the top of the hierarchical lineage of the Daito family martial art masters.
+As the Japanese kept meticulous records of their family and clan history, in particular the history of their martial arts, it can only be deduced that Sadsumi had a major influence in the development of early aikijujitsu.

 Daito Ryu Aiki-jujitsu

 According to Japanese custom and tradition, and like many martial arts, Aiki-jujitsu was passed down from father to son over the centuries.
 Such hierarchical transference could also include adopted sons or close clan/family allies and associates.
-The Japanese Prince Sadsumi (873-916 AD), also known by his Korean name of Prince Teijun, was in fact the sixth son of the Japanese Emperor Seiwa and is likely the Paekche prince who infused Yu Sool into Aiki-jujitsu He appears to be in the Minamoto line.
-Other Korean folklore also tell of how Aiki-jujitsu was established after Prince Sadsumi received instruction in Yu Sool by travelling Korean Buddhist monks.
+The Japanese Prince Sadsumi (873-916 AD), also known by his Korean name of Prince Teijun, was in fact the sixth son of the Japanese Emperor Seiwa and is likely the Paekche prince who infused Yu Sool into Aiki-jujitsu.
+Korean folklore tells of how Aiki-jujitsu was established after Prince Sadsumi received instruction in Yu Sool by travelling Korean Buddhist monks.
 How long he actually studied under the monks is not known.

-It would seem there is a bit of contradiction, or at least some conflict, of fact as to the order of events with regard to the establishment or influence of Aiki-jujitsu.
-Regardless of this, it is accepted that Minamoto no Yoshimitsu (1045 to 1127), the 5th generation descendant in the Aiki-jujitsu family scroll, is regarded as the founder of Daito-Ryu Aiki-jujitsu.
+Despite disagreements among historians, it is accepted that Minamoto no Yoshimitsu (1045 to 1127), the 5th generation descendant on the Aiki-jujitsu family scroll, is regarded as the founder of Daito-Ryu Aiki-jujitsu.

-Yoshimitsu delved into a practice which people, even today, would consider tasteless and goulish.
-He was driven to perfecting his art and, in order to achieve this, he began to study anatomy by dissecting the cadavers of fallen soldiers and executed criminals.
+Driven to perfecting his art, Yoshimitsu delved into a goulish practice, He began to study the human anatomy by dissecting the cadavers of fallen soldiers and executed criminals.
 This gruesome practice enabled him to refine the art he was teaching.
-It was in his home, Daito house, that he carried out these dissections and also taught Aiki-jujitsu; hence the name Daito-Ryu Aiki-jujitsu.
+As he carried these practices and taught Aiki-jujitsu in his home, Daito house, the name Daito-Ryu Aiki-jujitsu was adopted.
 The secrets of Daito house and Daito-Ryu Aiki-jujitsu were passed down through the generations until they came to rest on the shoulders of Takeda, Sokaku (1860-1943).

 During its history, one of the heads of the Takeda house, moved to Aizu.
 Here, in 1574, Takeda Kumitsugu established Daito-Ryu Aiki-jujitsu exclusively as a Samurai practice, handed down within the family until Japan emerged from its self-imposed isolation in 1868.
-It was during this period that Takeda Sokaku became the 32nd, in the line of Yoshimitsu, to teach the art.
+Not long after Takeda Sokaku became the 32nd, in the line of Yoshimitsu, to teach the art.
 He opened a school in Hokkaido, Japan, and he became the first of the Takeda family to teach his art to students who were not of the Japanese warrior classes.

 There are several, seemingly, contradicting accounts of how Hapkido was founded and when, where and how the name for our art came about.
 There are Korean masters who claim they know the facts about who came up with the name and when.
 There are other masters, some westerners, who say they had the privilege of having had the history passed on to them by the founder of Hapkido, Choi Yong Sool himself - before he died.
-Our Hapkido Master, John Pellegrini, the founder of Chon Tu Kwan Hapkido shared some anecdotes of that history with a select few of us over a quiet meal on one of his seminar trips to Halifax.
+Our Hapkido Master, John Pellegrini, the founder of Chon-Tu Kwan Hapkido shared some anecdotes of that history with Master Mike and Master Eric over a quiet meal on one of his seminar trips to Halifax.

 The years before 1945 were a tumultuous period in Korean history and the peninsula did not actually enjoy peace until after the end of the Korean War in 1952.
 How did this affect the country's martial arts?
 During its occupation of the Korean peninsula the Japanese prohibited the practice of any martial arts which almost erradicated them.
 However, the Korean martial arts were kept alive by the few who were scattered about the country and in the mountains.
 Many of these were monks living in seclusion who only knew one or two disciplines.
 Since the end of the Second World War the Korean martial arts have enjoyed a resurgence where elements from ancient arts such as Tae Kyon and Yu Sool have been incorporated into the modern arts of Hapkido, Kuk Sool Won and Tang Soo Do.